redis/node-redis/README.md

 ### Unsupported Redis Commands

-If you want to run commands and/or use arguments that Node Redis doesn't know about (yet!) use `.sendCommand()`:
+If you want to run commands and/or use arguments that Node Redis doesn't know about (yet!), use `.sendCommand()`:

 ```typescript
 await client.sendCommand(['SET', 'key', 'value', 'NX']); // 'OK'